NTI-Game-Jam-2024/Unity-ECS-Template/README.md

 ## About

-This Unity ECS Template is pre-configured for 2D applications, serving as a starting point for projects using the Entity-Component-System architecture in Unity.
-It offers a structured framework suitable for high-performance, data-oriented gameplay experiences in 2D environments.
+This Unity ECS Template is designed to kickstart projects using the Entity-Component-System architecture in Unity.
+It provides a structured and comprehensive setup, perfect for creating high-performance, data-oriented gameplay experiences.

 ## Repository Structure